I once loved a girl, her skin it was bronze.

 And I in my armor, turning about

-And nailing her to the ruins of her pettiness.
+And nailing her in the ruins of her pettiness

 Beneath a bare light bulb the plaster did pound

-Soon shattered as a child 'neath her shadows.
+Soon shattered as a child to the shadows

-I gagged twice, doubled, tears blinding my sight.
+I gagged in contradiction, tears blinding my sight

 My mind it was mangled, I ran into the night